dassssshers/nilts/CONTRIBUTING.md

 melos prepare
 ```

-### Setup Node.js packages (optional)
+### Set up Node.js packages (optional)

-This is optional because nilts can detect not formatted files on CI.
+This is optional because CI will detect unformatted files.

-If you want to format YAML, Markdown, XML, or JSON files, you can use prepared Node.js packages.
+If you want to format YAML, Markdown, XML, or JSON files, you can use the provided Node.js packages.
-nilts uses [Prettier](https://prettier.io) packages to format these files.
+nilts uses [Prettier](https://prettier.io) to format these files.
-These packages are managed by [bun](https://bun.sh/) whose version is defined on [`.tool-versions`](https://github.com/dassssshers/nilts/blob/main/.tool-versions) file.
+These packages are managed by [bun](https://bun.sh/), with the version specified in the [`.tool-versions`](https://github.com/dassssshers/nilts/blob/main/.tool-versions) file.

 ```bash
 # Install packages